Let’s tie dye shirts today in red, white and blue! This is great for 4th of July, but also other patriotic events or everyday.

 - Piece of Cardboard (that will fit inside the t-shirts)

 - SEI Tumble Dye (comes pre-mixed in spray bottles) or Tulip Spray Dye Kit <–the blue in this one is a little brighter than a dark blue

 - Old Clothes (anything you don’t want to get dye on)

 - Paper Towels

 - Wooden Template (we used a peace sign)

-How to Make 4th of July Tie-Dye T-Shirts:
+Directions to Make 4th of July Tie Dye T-Shirts

 I really loved using sugar in this project because it was really different than many of the tie-dye projects you see on the web.
 The sugar gives a really neat subtle effect on the shirt.
 The best part is, you can use this technique to draw out your own designs and even place it randomly on your project.
 In the end, you will have a project you made by yourself and it’s going to look awesome!

 If you are interested in seeing some of our other sugar tie dye projects, check it out!